Neptune Pine: Features

 It uses Google Android version 4.1 but is not a Google-licensed device and therefore does not include Google apps or the Google Play store.
 These apps can be manually added by the user.

-The Pine has a Snapdragon S4 system on a chip (SoC) by Qualcomm that has a Cortex-A5 Dual- Core ARM processor running at 1.2 GHz.
+The Pine has a Snapdragon S4 system on a chip (SoC) by Qualcomm that has a Cortex-A5 Dual-Core ARM processor running at 1.2 GHz.

-The smartwatch has a Capacitive Touch screen, a Wi-Fi web browser, a 5.0 MP rear-facing camera and a VGA front-facing camera, both of them with LED flash, a multimedia player and recorder for music (mp3) and video (mp4), a 3.5mm headphone jack and an internal GPS antenna that supports satellite navigation.
+The smartwatch has a capacitive touch screen, a Wi-Fi web browser, a 5.0 MP rear-facing camera and a VGA front-facing camera, both of them with LED flash, a multimedia player and recorder for music (mp3) and video (mp4), a 3.5 mm headphone jack and an internal GPS antenna that supports satellite navigation.
 Other data inputs are an accelerometer, a gyroscope, a pedometer, and a digital compass.

-The Pine smartwatch can be released from the wrist strap by pressing a button on the strap for a better audio signal during a phone call or to take photos with the 5MP rear-facing camera which is otherwise blocked by the strap.
+The Pine smartwatch can be released from the wrist strap by pressing a button on the strap for a better audio signal during a phone call or to take photos with the 5 MP rear-facing camera which is otherwise blocked by the strap.

 A Micro B USB to USB cable is required to charge the smartwatch.
 It can also connect to a computer so that the internal SD card can be recognized as a mass storage device for file management.

 As a phone, it can be used in conjunction with a Bluetooth headset and can operate in a hands-free manner with its built-in microphone and speakers, also its Bluetooth functionality supports Stereo Bluetooth for wireless music playback and making calls.
-It offers a talk time of up to 8 hours on 2G and 6 hours on 3G.
-Internet usage time is up to 7 hours and music playback is up to 10 hours.
+It offers a talk time of up to 8 hours on 2G and six hours on 3G.
+Internet usage time is up to seven hours and music playback is up to 10 hours.

-The watch was originally intended to be waterproof, but it was discovered that the treatment they wanted to use could not be applied by their manufacturer.
-Kickstarter backers who wanted waterproofing could have their devices shipped to a third-party, opened, and treated with the aftermarket HzO spray before delivery, however this option is not available at retail.
+The watch was initially designed to be waterproof, but it was found that the manufacturer was unable to apply the desired treatment.
+While this option is not available at retail, Kickstarter backers who wanted waterproofing could have their products transported to a third party, opened, and treated with the aftermarket HzO spray before delivery.